Renovation Loan Program

 • Your contractor’s credentials will be vetted.
 Any contractor hired will have to provide proof of licensing (if required), a Certificate of Liability Insurance, Worker’s Compensation (if required), any specialty certifications required (e.g., lead-based paint, mold, radon, asbestos), and a signed IRS W-9 Form

 • You may be able to perform some of the work yourself if the property is a 1-unit property and will be your primary residence.
 When allowed, Do-It-Yourself (“DIY”) improvements may not represent more than 10% of the “as completed” value of the property.
-To find out whether or not you would be allowed to perform work, contact me
+To find out whether or not you would be allowed to perform work, contact your lender

 • Gifts are allowed on purchases

-Draw Process of the HomeStyle® Energy Loan
+Draw Process of the HomeStyle® Refresh Loan

 Allowable Disbursements at Loan Closing: Items that may be disbursed at the closing table include:

-• Permit costs (permits must be obtained before work commences)
+• Permit costs (permits must be obtained before work commences) and

 • Draw Management Fee